JennEYoon/learn-mldl/dlai/Readme.md

 Tensorflow Class 1 and 2

-Folder "source" has all downloaded solutions and importatn papers.
+Folder "source" has all downloaded solutions and important papers.